How Android got huge

 By arguing that Verizon is one reason Android is now big, I need to be clear that I don’t consider that its guide turned into an enough (or perhaps even necessary) circumstance for Android’s achievement.
 Rather, the provider ended up performing like a type of kingmaker.

-In addition to Android and the iPhone, there has been competition from Symbian, BlackBerry, Windows Mobile, and something has still left of Palm OS.
+In addition to Android and the iPhone, there has been competition from Symbian, BlackBerry, and Windows Mobile, and something has still left Palm OS.
 Each of these structures had blessings and disadvantages.
-However, the remaining four were built on antiques and more and more rickety foundations.
+However, the remaining four were built on antiques and an increasingly rickety foundation in difficulty.
+At the same time, it guesses at the atrocious BlackBerry Storm in 2008, which had the “innovation” of making the entire display screen a bodily button, so you needed to click down on display to kind.
+So, by 2009, Verizon had to try something else.

 The commercials from that campaign have been completely unavoidable within the run-up to and launch of the Motorola Droid.
 It changed so massively that it set the Droid up as Verizon’s iPhone alternative.
 But it did greater than that: it positioned Android as the de facto “different” telephone to the iPhone.